Announcements, resources, and event changes that may affect Washington State Bar Association members, the legal community, and the public.

 WSBA President Declaration of Emergency Operations.
 While Washington state is operating under emergency directives, WSBA will likewise implement certain emergency operations to safely continue services to support members and the public.
 Read the President's declaration.

-The Washington State Bar Association is complying with Gov. Inslee’s “Stay Home-Stay Healthy” Order by shutting its Seattle office to the public through at least May 4.
+The Washington State Bar Association is complying with Gov. Inslee’s “Stay Home-Stay Healthy” Order by shutting its Seattle office to the public.
 WSBA employees are working remotely and are committed to continuing high service levels.
 We are available via phone, email, and online resources.
-If you need assistance, please refer to our service directory and/or use firstname.lastname@example.org for general inquires.
+If you need assistance, please refer to our service directory and/or use email@example.com for general inquires.
 Many of our phone lines will go to voicemail, including our main service-line number; leave a message, and we will return your call within at least two business days.
 You may receive a faster response using email.

 Members and applicants should submit any payments and documents online for timely processing as mail will be delayed.
 For service of process or delivery of subpoenas, etc, please send an email to Julies@wsba.org or Lisaa@wsba.org to discuss appropriate arrangements.
 Please note: We are currently working with the Washington Supreme Court to determine which regulatory functions may be “essential” and require some on-site work.
 Keep checking this webpage for updates.